MicahOlson/rally-point-api/README.md

 ---

 ## User Stories
-* As a leader of an organization, I want to create a manager-role user account that can then create an organization and add member-role users
+* As a Rally Point site-administrator, I want to create an organization for a new customer and establish their initial admin-role user account(s)
+* As a organization's admin-role user, I want to add and remove member-role users
 * As a leader of the organization, I want to show/update a dashboard with the status of my organization at its various locations
 * As a leader of the organization, I want to post notices of disruption events impacting members and have alerts automatically sent to them by email and text
 * As a leader of the organization, I want to make continuity plans available to members for different disruption scenarios